 Infrastructure

-The Risk (Core, WRM), Audit (Core, WRM), Compliance (Core, GRC Cloud, WRM), Controls and Incident Management (Core, Perspective) Business Continuity & Disaster Recovery (GAL), Crisis & Emergency (GAL), Threat and Vulnerability (RiskVision) and IT Risk & Compliance (RiskVision) Management systems consist of six distinct software applications platforms:
+The Risk (Core), Audit (Core), Compliance (Core, GRC Cloud), Controls and Incident Management (Core, Perspective) Business Continuity & Disaster Recovery (GAL), Crisis & Emergency (GAL), Threat and Vulnerability (RiskVision) and IT Risk & Compliance (RiskVision) Management systems consist of six distinct software applications platforms:

-Resolver Core, Perspective, GAL, RiskVision, GRC Cloud and WRM.
-Each application is deployed in one or more AWS or/and Rackspace regions.
+Resolver Core, Perspective, GAL, RiskVision and GRC Cloud.
+Each application is deployed in one or more AWS regions.

 Each ECS cluster member runs a docker container for every Core micro service.

-Since Resolver uses Amazon Web Service (AWS) hosting and deploys production environments using the AWS VPC service, the following AWS security features are used.
+Since Resolver uses AWS hosting and deploys production environments using the AWS VPC service, the following AWS security features are used.

 Security controls/mechanisms is on Network Level (Layer 4 of OSI model):